 - No family tree services

 23andMe was founded in 2006 by Linda Avey, Paul Cusenza and Anne Wojcicki, ex-wife of Google founder Sergey Brin.
 It offers 2 products in the DNA space – an ancestry kit, and an ancestry + health kit.
 The DNA kit offers ancestral, ethnic, and regional results, while the ancestry + health kit offers all of this as well as insight into your health and risk of disease.
 Each test varies in results and the overall process, but they’re both extremely reputable and accurate.
-23andMe has over 2 million customers, and is one of the few DNA kits to be FDA registered.
+23andMe has a big member base with over 2 million customers.

 So, which kit wins out?
 Let the battle begin.